-^{101.} The Septuagint lacks an equivalent to הדבר "the word" at the beginning of the verse and to הנביא "the prophet" and "led the verse (Sharp, "Take Another Scroll and Write," 510).
+^{101.} The Septuagint lacks an equivalent to הדבר "the word" at the beginning of the verse and to הנביא "the prophet" and "Leicthaur" "Nebuchadnezzar" from the middle of the verse (Sharp, "Take Another Scroll and Write," 510).
 The absence of the name Nebuchadnezzar could suggest that verse 2 and verse 13 stem from the same writer with the reference to Nebuchadnezzar in verse 2 intended to carry over into verse 13.